Little Darlings (Wilson novel): Synopsis

 The story revolves around two daughters of ageing rock star Danny Kilman.
-The first, Destiny, is the result of a short affair with a fan(born out of wedlock), and lives with idealistic mother Kate on a rundown estate called Bilefield in Manchester.
+The first, Destiny, is the result of a short affair with a fan (born out of wedlock), and lives with idealistic mother Kate on a rundown estate called Bilefield in Manchester.
 The second is Sunset, his oldest legitimate child, who doesn't enjoy the hectic, drama filled life that comes from being the daughter of a celebrity, and is being emotionally abused due to her appearance and personality.

 As part of Destiny's eleventh birthday, Kate has arranged they go to the London premiere of the film "Milky Star", in which Danny has a cameo as himself, where hopefully they'll be able to meet him and tell him Destiny is his daughter.
 The plan fails, as only Sunset seems to notice the two.
 Kate realises she hasn't planned how to get home, and they're stranded in London till morning.
 She decides they might as well use the time to seek out Danny at his home in Robin Hill.
 Destiny climbs over the fence and comes across Sunset in the garden.
-The two become fast friends and Sunset believes her story about them being sisters, but Destiny and Kate get thrown off the premises when Sunset's mother Suzy discovers them.
+The two become fast friends and Sunset believes her story about them being sisters, but Suzy sees them and shouts at them and throws them off their property.

 After finding their way back home, Destiny heads to school.
 Her teacher, Mr Roberts, announces they're doing an end-of-year talent show called "Bilefield's got Talent" to celebrate the end of elementary school.
 Destiny decides to sing the Danny Kilman song "Destiny", which she's named after.
 Mr Roberts decides to put her on last, due to being the best act in the class.

 Sunset tries to convince Danny that Destiny is his daughter, but he insists it is a lie to get money and attention from the media.
 To make up for failing, Sunset finds out Destiny's address, using the Danny Kilman fan-site, and sends her a letter and her leather jacket.